 Large and damaging earthquakes can also leave an imprint on your soul and your emotions.
 For me, this took the form of no longer trusting in God or the universe.
-I think that when you are in your early 20s, you truly believe that you are invincible and that bad things happen to other people.
+I think that for a lot of people, when you are in your early twenties, you truly believe that you are invincible and that bad things happen to other people.
 I felt that I was somehow protected against accidents, illnesses or disasters.

 So it was eye opening to have that illusion shattered.
 When the earthquake happened, I was standing at my kitchen sink.
 I think when these things happen, time slows down because of all the adrenaline that is being pumped into your bloodstream, I watched the ceiling and walls move, and I saw my TV fall off and pictures coming off walls and CDs sliding off shelves.
 I thought about the people that were obviously going to be dead outside, and I also cursed God because I thought I was going to die seeing as the building was obviously about to collapse and I felt it wasn’t my time to go.

 I was lucky I had a client session that morning so I was at home.
 If I hadn’t had a client, I would have been out doing my grocery shopping.
-The store I used to shop at had partially collapsed in the earthquake and the street above is one of the streets I walked down on my way to the store.
-The other street I used to walk down, Colombo Street, was just as devastated:
+Plus the store I used to shop at had partially collapsed in the earthquake and the street above is one of the streets I walked down on my way to the store.
+The other street I used to walk down, Colombo Street, was just as devastated.